 - 1. Players line up as shown in diagram.
-Right-handed player on boards runs in and scoops up a loose ball in the corner, cradles, and runs behind the net. - 2.
-When they reach other side of crease, they pass the ball to the front of the right-handed line and joins the back of the line they just passed to. - 3.
-Player receiving pass runs forward then cuts back toward net, takes a shot on net, then runs to the back of the right-handed line on the boards. - 4.
-The drill is then repeated with the left-handed players. - 5.
+Right handed player on boards runs in and scoops up a loose ball in the corner, cradles and runs behind the net. - 2.
+When he/she reaches other side of crease, he/she passes the ball to the front of the right handed line and joins the back of the line he/she just passed to. - 3.
+Player receiving pass runs forward then cuts back toward net, takes a shot on net, then runs to the back of the right handed line on the boards. - 4.
+The drill is then repeated with the left handed players. - 5.
 Drill continues in this fashion for several minutes.